Common Cub Scout Terms

 Council Service Center The business center for the local administration of Scouting.

-Cub Scout A registered youth member of a Cub Scout pack or one registered as a Lone Cub Scout who has completed first grade but who has not yet completed third grade, or who is age 8 or 9.
+Cub Scout A registered youth member of a Cub Scout pack or one registered as a Lone Cub Scout who is registered in Kindergarten.

 Cub Scout Academics and Sports Program A supplemental enrichment program that complements Cub Scouting.
 A pack may select any of 51 sports or academic subjects to pursue.
 Academics or Sports belt loops, pins, and jacket letters recognize the Cub Scouts for participation and practice.